 Flexera’s 2022 “State of the Cloud” report reveals that 37% of businesses have spent over $12 million annually on cloud computing.
-Other reports reveal that over 90% of enterprises across domains have implemented a multi-cloud strategy.
+Other reports indicate that over 90% of enterprises across domains have implemented a multi-cloud strategy.
 About 82% have adopted a hybrid cloud infrastructure.
-In short, enterprises are investing in highly dynamic and complex combinations of the public and private cloud.
+In short, enterprises invest in highly dynamic and complex public and private cloud combinations.

-The massive adoption of cloud computing is enabling business transformation by empowering modern trends like remote working and connected devices.
+The massive adoption of cloud computing enables business transformation by empowering modern trends like remote working and connected devices.
 Going forward, cloud computing is expected to enable tech-driven strategies like the metaverse, analytics-driven AI and ML, and quantum computing.

-It’s apparent that businesses are realizing the value of investing in many cloud platforms instead of relying on a single cloud platform.
+Businesses realize the value of investing in many cloud platforms instead of relying on one.
 This is why multi and hybrid cloud solutions will emerge as the top trends in 2023.
 Here’s a closer look at it.

 2020 marked the year when cloud adoption accelerated due to trends like “work-from-home” and a distributed workforce.
 Multi-cloud solutions became essential for managing remote work operations daily.
 Among its advantages, a multi-cloud computing platform enables business leaders to select a mix of cloud providers that provide the best environment for their applications.